sethforprivacy/optoutpod.com/content/episodes/s1e14-bitcoinqna.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-11-28T00:00:00-05:00"
-description: Wondering what drives normal people to focus on FOSS?
+summary: Wondering what drives normal people to focus on FOSS?
 This episode, we're sitting down with QnA to chat about his journey towards privacy through Bitcoin and the impact of FOSS along the way.
 draft: false